Dr Claire McCallum

 Interests

-- Evaluation methods for assessing digital health technologies:
+• Evaluation methods for assessing digital health technologies:

-- N-of-1 trials and individual-level outcomes
+• N-of-1 trials and individual-level outcomes

-- Automated remote trials (from app store recruitment to real-time effectiveness analyses)
+• Automated remote trials (from app store recruitment to real-time effectiveness analyses)

-- Multiphase Optimisation Strategy for understanding the effectiveness of intervention components
+• Multiphase Optimisation Strategy for understanding the effectiveness of intervention components

-- Development of evidence-based digital health interventions
+• Development of complex digital health interventions using theory and evidence

-- User centred design
+• User centred design

-- Scoping reviews, systematic reviews, and app content analysis
+• Scoping reviews, systematic reviews, and app content analysis

 Contact